 Introduction and Privacy Notice

-The Mining & Energy Union (Union) represents workers in the coal mining, rail, coal ports, power generation, petrochemical industries and is an autonomous Division of the Construction, Forestry, Maritime, Mining and Energy Union.
+The Mining & Energy Union (Union) represents workers in the coal mining, rail, coal ports, power generation, petrochemical industries.

 The Union collects, holds, uses and discloses personal information in order to conduct its business of representing worker’s rights, conditions of employment in the workplace and improving the lives of our Members and their families and communities.
 We may also collect information to inform you about or provide you with products and services.
 By using our information services, you agree that the Union may collect, use and disclose your personal information as set out in this privacy notice.